Wormnest/graphicex/graphicex/readme.md

 different translation strategy, I recommend using dxgettext.
 * I have incorporated all bugfixes mentioned in the softgems forums and those found elsewhere on the internet.
-* Several other bugs fixed, a few extra security checks and some extra functionality added by myself.
+* A lot of other bugs have been fixed by me, a few extra security checks and extra functionality added by myself.
+* I added a Gimp XCF image loader.
 * Unicode aware fixes have been added, however it needs testing by someone that has a Unicode version of Delphi.
+* LibTiff updated to version 3.9.7, libjpeg 6b, zlib 1.2.8.
+The C source code and necessary MQ patches have also been added to the repository.

 Todo
 ----
 * Make 64 bit safe and add pure pascal alternatives to asm functions.
-* Update libtif version (currently using an old libtif 3.5.7) and probably
-* at the same time change to using LibTifDelphi.
 * Integrate jpeg handling more into graphicex.
 * Support more different tiff image types.
 * Add unit tests.